What If My Child Wants to Pursue a Top 10 Worst College Major?

 We visited several schools with well-regarded film degrees.
 At 3 of the schools to which he applied, he was required to not only apply to the school, but also to the department.
 While it makes it much more competitive to be accepted to the school, it is encouraging as a parent that the number of students from the top film schools looking for employment in 4 years will be limited.

-Our son is now a freshman film major at the University of Texas in Austin.
+Our son is now a junior film major at the University of Texas in Austin.
 At UT a film degree is called “RTF” or “Radio, TV, Film.”
 It is in the Communications department.
-His plan is to double-major in Advertising, which is also in the Communications department.
+He double-majoring in Advertising, which is also in the Communications department.
 While we want him to pursue his dreams of film making, we came to an agreement with him that he would also major in a more employable field.
 Looking at the graph, it appears that there are many jobs in advertising, so we are pleased with this decision.

 Paying for It

 None of the schools we looked at and that he was accepted to are cheap.
 His choices came down to private colleges in California or out-of-state tuition in Texas.
 Yay for departmental scholarship money!!!

 Who Is This Journey About?

 The journey is still about our son.
-We are very proud of his high school accomplishments and the way he has responsibly began college.
+We are very proud of his high school accomplishments and the way he has responsibly pursued college.
 We are excited to see what the future holds for him.